function61/turbobob/README.md

 This very project is built with Bob on Travis.
 Its [Travis configuration](.travis.yml) is minimal.
 Here's what happens when a new commit lands in this repo::

-- Github notifies Travis of a new commit
+- GitHub notifies Travis of a new commit
 - Travis clones repo, reads [.travis.yml](.travis.yml) which:
   * Requires Docker
   * Downloads Turbo Bob